arcus/arcus_skill_series_sql/sql_intermediate/sql_intermediate.md

 The `LOWER()` (or `UPPER()`) operator can help us out by taking the data in a field and making all of the characters lowercase (or uppercase).

 {{1}}
-Wrap both sides of the `LIKE` statement in `LOWER()` to make sure the query returns both capital and lowercase versions of our pattern.
+Wrap left side of the `LIKE` statement in `LOWER()` to make sure the query returns both capital and lowercase versions of our pattern.

 ### 💫 **Your Turn 2**